melriffe/AdventOfCode2015/README.md

 ### Structure

-I will be using the structure I used in my 2020 AOC project where I will have a `Day` class that will implement `#exercise1` (which is the test, when it passes, that will unlock the next exercise) and `#exercise2`.
+I used my AOC 2020 Implementation as inspiration.
+I have `Day` classes but I elected to use them in a more OO manner, where I query the 'model' for the answers requested by AOC.
+I've elected to have a `calculate` class method that is the primary interface to the Day's challenges.
+Where appropriate I've implemented Helper classes; they're tested separately.

 The Test Specs will have an Examples context and a Exercises context.